runxiyu/forge/README.md

 because it expressly disclaims granting patent licenses.

-We have also considered the [GNU AGPL](www.gnu.org/licenses/agpl-3.0.en.html), but it has various caveats that we don't fully understand.
+We have also considered the [GNU AGPL](www.gnu.org/licenses/agpl-3.0.en.html), but it has various caveats that we don't fully understand (e.g. many say that library code do not have to be provided, but the license text requires the Corresponding Source to be provided; a lot of things are contradictory).
+The server currently serves its own source via the web interface, but it does not contain the source of dependencies.

 Expect licensing to change in the future, although it will stay Libre beyond reasonable doubt.